 The HSG procedure has a number of features and contraindications:

-In general, X-ray diagnostics of patency of the fallopian tubes is a painless procedure.
+In general, X-ray diagnostics of fallopian tube patency is a painless procedure.
 After the test, you may experience discomfort in the lower abdomen and some spotting, but this is normal.
-To date, HSG is considered the best way to check the patency of the fallopian tubes.
+Today, HSG is considered the optimal way to check the patency of the fallopian tubes.

-Ultrasound diagnostics (echohisterosalpingography)
+Ultrasound diagnostics (echohysterosalpingography)

-Ultrasound diagnostics of patency of the fallopian tubes (another name is hydrosonography) is carried out, like any other ultrasound examination.
-Using an ultrasound scanner and a special gel, the doctor examines the area of the abdominal cavity.
-First, a sterile saline solution is introduced into the cervix using a thin catheter, the movement of which is monitored on a monitor.
-Like HSG, ultrasound is performed on the 5th-9th day of the menstrual cycle, that is, on the eve of ovulation.
-This type of diagnosis is less accurate than HSG, but it has several advantages over it:
+Ultrasound diagnostics of fallopian tube patency (another name is hydrosonography) is carried out like any other ultrasound examination.
+Using an ultrasound scanner and a special gel, the doctor examines the abdominal area.
+A sterile saline solution is first injected into the cervix using a thin catheter, the movement of which is monitored on the monitor.
+Like HSG, ultrasound is performed on days 5-9 of the menstrual cycle, that is, on the eve of ovulation.
+This type of diagnosis is less accurate than GHA, but has a number of advantages over it:

-Ultrasound diagnostics of patency of the fallopian tubes cannot be carried out in the presence of inflammatory processes.
-In general, the whole procedure takes about 15 minutes.
-The disadvantage of ultrasound is that in some cases, saline does not penetrate into the abdominal cavity due to uterine spasm, and not due to obstruction of the fallopian tubes.
+Ultrasound diagnosis of fallopian tube patency cannot be carried out in the presence of inflammatory processes.
+In general, the entire procedure lasts about 15 minutes.
+The disadvantage of ultrasound is that in some cases the saline solution does not penetrate into the abdominal cavity due to uterine spasm, and not due to obstruction of the fallopian tubes.
 In this case, the diagnosis may be erroneous.
-That is why HSG is considered a more accurate method than an ultrasound study.
+That is why HSG is considered a more accurate method than ultrasound examination.

 Diagnostic laparoscopy and fertiloscopy